tarakbumba/tuncel/README.md

 It provides kde3/4 service menus, nautilus-actions actions for GNOME, caja-actions actions for MATE, nemo-actions actions for Cinnamon.

-Tuncel has full translations support.
-If someone who talks your native language translates related gettext po files then tuncel talks your language.
+Tuncel has full translation support.
+If someone who talks your native language, translates related gettext po files then tuncel talks your language.

 Installation: